 During the Second World War, as Morrison makes evident, firefighting was a home front civilian job unlike any other.
 Those ‘heroes with grimy faces’, as Churchill described them, were not only called upon to fight fires, an extremely dangerous job under any circumstances, but also often had to do so while the Luftwaffe were still dropping bombs overhead.
 The men of Britain’s fire services risked serious injury and even death to protect people and buildings.
 Indeed, 16,000 firemen lost their lives in the course of the war.
 Yet, despite their obviously dangerous and vital role in the war effort, the fire services have, discounting some popular efforts, been little considered by historians.
 While, for example, Sonya Rose does make reference to the men of the fire services being depicted as ‘epic heroes’ this idea has not been thoroughly scrutinised.
 This article will, therefore, add to the burgeoning historiography on the wartime civilian male as well as work on civil defence by exploring the cultural depiction of Britain’s firemen in wartime.

 Unsurprisingly, in wartime the ideal masculinity very much centred upon those in the armed forces.
 The soldier hero, as argued by Graham Dawson, had long been a central tenet of British national identity and a ‘real man’ was often ‘defined and recognized as one who was prepared to fight (and, if necessary, to sacrifice his life) for Queen, Country and Empire’.
 However, the aftermath of the First World War had seen a decrease in the popularity of this martial masculinity and a shift towards a more domestic homely masculine ideal.
 In light of this Sonya Rose argues for what she terms a ‘temperate masculinity’; a mix of the traditional ‘soldier hero’ and the ‘little man’ masculinity.
 Rose contends that the hegemonic masculinity, during the years of the Second World War, combined ‘traditional’ masculine traits such as bravery, courage and physical strength with more homely qualities such as being a team-player from ‘ordinary’ origins that enjoyed the simple pleasures of family life.
 Such an image was most prominent in contemporary filmic representations of war.
 In Which We Serve (Noel Coward, 1942), The Way to the Stars (Anthony Asquith, 1945), We Dive At Dawn (Anthony Asquith, 1943) and The Way Ahead (Carol Reed, 1944) all focus on the war in a way which juxtaposed the hardships and dangers of military life against domestic life.
 However, while Rose argues that only the armed services were consistently presented in this way, this article will show that the fire services were depicted in a way which consciously mirrored this idealised depiction of the military in three main wartime cultural sources: films, radio broadcasts and visual culture.
 It, therefore, illustrates the dominant image of the fire services presented to the British populace.
 Moreover, by exploring Home Intelligence reports and firemen’s writings it demonstrates that such a portrayal arguably reflected the opinions of British society.
 This prompts a re-examination of our understandings of wartime masculinity.
-Indeed, rather than the somewhat dualistic notion of wartime masculinity previously offered the evidence of this article suggests the actuality was much more complex.
+Indeed, rather than the somewhat dualistic notion of wartime masculinity previously offered, the evidence of this article suggests the actuality was much more complex.

 Firefighting and War